dylanized/peezy-test/README.md

 ```

-In this example, we take a list of data and use it to dynamically construct a suiteArray, then pass that into Suite-tooth.
+In this example, we take a list of data and use it to dynamically construct a `tests` array, then pass that into Suite-tooth.

-Inside the `buildTests` function, we construct the test objects by dynamically constructing the label and assert function, passing the timeout, and adding a common before function.
-In the assert function, we use `this` to access properties of the test object.
+Inside the `buildTests` function, we create the test objects by dynamically constructing the `label` and `assert`, passing in the `timeout`, and adding a common `before` function.
+In the `assert` function, we use `this` to access properties of the test object.

-For even greater simplicity/flexibility, the example of `buildTests` could be refactored into this:
+For even greater flexibility, `buildTests` could be refactored into this:

 ```
 function buildTests(list, timeout) {